-- Each chapter will have a chapter worksheet available on blackboard.
+Each chapter will have a homework section on Mastering Chemistry.
 These will be turned in one to two class days after the chapter material has been finished.
+The date will be announced on the syllabus and on Mastering Chemistry.

+Dropped Grades

-The date will be announced on the syllabus. - Lowest Homework Grade Dropped - At the end of the semester the Instructor will automatically drop the lowest homework grade for each student.
+- Lowest two Grades Dropped - At the end of the semester the Instructor will automatically drop the lowest two grades from the total of the lab and homework.
+The lowest TWO grades will be dropped.